basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-an-S3-Client.md

 verbosity = WARNING
 ```

-### Sample `.s3cfg` File for Production Use
+## Sample s3cmd Configuration File for Production Use

-Use this `.s3cfg` configuration file example to interact with Riak CS running in a production configuration with `s3cmd`:
+Use this `.s3cfg` configuration file example to interact with Riak CS
+using s3cmd in a production system:

 ```config
 [default]